IU-PR/Capstone_project/content/docs/2024/Bookrooms/week6.md

 User Survey Results:

-???We conducted a survey to gather insights into user preferences and needs for the room booking system.
+We conducted a survey to gather insights into user preferences and needs for the room booking system.
 The key findings from the survey were:
 - Availability is important: The majority of students valued the most availability of a room at a specific date and time, leaving behind type, location and capacity.
 - Floor Flexibility: Almost all students indicated that booking a room on a specific floor was not very important, and they would be willing to book on a different floor if their preferred floor was unavailable.